South East Asia ATLAS of Plucked Instruments

 The octavina is a bit smaller than a guitar, but the construction is the same.
 The 14 strings run (like on the laud) over a loose wooden bridge to a mandolin-like stringfastener at the edge of the body.

-Playing is with a plectrum, often with a mandolin-like tremolo.
+Playing the octavina is with a plectrum, often with a mandolin-like tremolo.

 The black colour of the front of the example is just painted on; others were red or plain.